Egypt will receive second disbursal of IMF loan within 2-3 weeks - finance minister

-CAIRO, June 22 Egypt will receive the second disbursal of a $12 billion International Monetary Fund loan within two to three weeks, Finance Minister Amr El-Garhy told Reuters on Thursday.
+CAIRO, June 22 (Reuters) - Egypt will receive the second disbursal of a $12 billion International Monetary Fund loan within two to three weeks, Finance Minister Amr El-Garhy told Reuters on Thursday.

 The $1.25 billion disbursal, which will complete the first $4 billion loan tranche, was initially expected to come toward the end of June.